 - 1/4 cup balsamic vinegar

-- 1 Teaspoon Dijon mustard
+- 1 tsp Dijon mustard

-- 1 Tablespoon maple syrup
+- 1 tbsp maple syrup - or to taste

-- 1/2 Teaspoon sea salt
+- 1/2 tsp sea salt

-- 1/4 Teaspoon freshly ground black pepper
+- 1/4 tsp freshly ground black pepper

-- 1/2 Teaspoon Herbs d’ Provence
+- 1/2 tsp Herbs d’ Provence

-- 1 clove garlic, minced
+- 1 clove garlic - minced

 - 1/2 cup extra virgin olive oil

-- sea salt to taste
+- 1/2 tsp sea salt

-- 1/2 medium red onion, thinly sliced
+- 1/2 small red onion - thinly sliced or finely diced

-- 2 medium Honeycrisp apples, 1 pound
+- 2 medium Honeycrisp apples - 1 pound, thinly sliced or diced

-- 3/4 cup crumbled feta cheese, 3 ounces
+- 3/4 cup crumbled feta cheese - 3 ounces

-- To make the candied almonds, toast the sliced almonds over low heat in a 9″ cast iron pan, shaking as they cook to make sure they toast evenly.
+- To make the candied almonds, toast the sliced almonds over medium-low heat in a 9" cast iron pan, shaking as they cook to make sure they toast evenly.